Turkish alphabet reform: Atatürk and the alphabet reform

+Banned letters

+The law has been used to prosecute people, particularly Kurds, for using letters which are not in the prescribed Turkish alphabet.
+In 2005, twenty people were fined for holding up placards in the Kurdish language with the letters "q" and "w" on them.
+In 2007 Osman Baydemir, then mayor of Diyarbakır, was taken to court for using the letter "w" on New Year cards, although the case was later stopped.
+Reforms in 2013 supposedly legalised use of the letters, but in 2022 the Constitutional Court of Turkey upheld a ban on them being used in names.

 Criticism

+Peyami Safa, who was vehemently opposed to the alphabet reform, requested that the instruction of the Arabic script and Ottoman Turkish be instituted in secondary education, precisely as is practiced within universities.

 In 2019, during a commemoration program for Mustafa Kemal Atatürk, Recep Tayyip Erdoğan claimed in his speech that the literacy rate in the Ottoman Empire was higher than 50%, surpassing countries like Russia and Italy at the time.
 He asserted that the alphabet reform led to a decline in literacy rates and that "everything was reset" with the alphabet reform.
 These statements were criticized by various academics and media organizations as being inaccurate.
 The phrase "We were made ignorant overnight!"
 (Bir gecede cahil kaldık!) has become a common expression used by critics of the alphabet reform.

 Responding to these criticisms, educators pointed out that at the time of the alphabet reform, only about 6–7% of the Muslim population was literate, refuting the notion that 94% of the population became illiterate overnight.
 They argued that Ottoman society was primarily oral rather than written, and thus, there was no significant loss in societal memory.
 Additionally, they emphasized that those who were literate before the alphabet reform quickly adapted to the new alphabet.